Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 1. Recency anchoring (lightweight)¶

 Push current objectives into the high-attention tail at every step.
-Goal recitation rewrites the objective and to-do list after each tool call; event-driven system reminders inject the contradicting instruction as a fresh user-role message at the relevant decision point.
-These do not eliminate over-squashing — they place the new instruction where attention is strongest.
+Goal recitation rewrites the objective and to-do list after each tool call.
+Event-driven system reminders inject the contradicting instruction as a fresh user-role message at the decision point.
+These do not remove over-squashing; they place the new instruction where attention is strongest.

 2. History reset (medium)¶

 Bound cumulative history before it dominates.
-The Ralph Wiggum Loop restarts each iteration from a fresh context, re-reading the specification from disk; post-compaction re-read protocols restore foundational instructions after summarisation.
-These attack the latch at its root.
+The Ralph Wiggum Loop restarts each iteration from a fresh context, re-reading the specification from disk.
+Post-compaction re-read protocols restore foundational instructions after summarization.
+These address the latch at its root.

 Run high-level planning in one context (the Architect) and turn-by-turn execution in a separate, scoped context (the Executive) per turn — Shehata and Li's SSRP framework (Shehata & Li, 2026).
 Structural variants already covered on this site: